-Professor EMRULLAH USLU (Kurdish Specialist, Yeditepe University): At least, for a moment, it means a delay for killing people.
+EMRULLAH USLU: At least, for a moment, it means a delay for killing people.
 If it could save, you know, one or two young boys during this ceasefire, it is a win.

-Mr. GARETH JENKINS (Analyst): Certainly, nothing's going to happen before the referendum.
+GARETH JENKINS: Certainly, nothing's going to happen before the referendum.
 I think certainly nothing's going to happen before the next election, either, because the AKP, it has more to lose electorally by entering negotiations with the PKK than it has to gain.

 WERTHEIMER: This is MORNING EDITION, from NPR News.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.